5 Bank Fees That Are Draining Your Savings

-5. Target a savings rate outside of your comfort zone.
-Recognize that this will require exceptional discipline, especially if you have been saving little to nothing so far.

-6. Contribute the maximum allowed amount to your IRA (Individual Retirement Account) or 401(k) every year.
-If you have matching contributions from your employer, be sure you’re getting the full amount of this “free money.”
-These investment plans may also give you tax savings now or when you start withdrawals, depending on your choice of investment fund.

 9. Explore Traditional and Roth IRAs to get the best tax treatment based on your expected income levels over time.
 Consider deferring taxes now with a Traditional IRA while you’re working, or pay taxes now with the ability to withdraw tax-free funds from your Roth account after you retire.

-Second capture:

-5 Bank Fees That Are Draining Your Savings